 After receiving her MASt in mathematics from the University of Cambridge, Heather completed her PhD in physics at the University of New Mexico and Sandia National Labs where she worked on a miniature trapped-ion atomic clock.
 Her postdoctoral research, at Germany’s national metrology institute and then the Humboldt University of Berlin, ranged from cold-ion dynamics and spectroscopy to levitated nanoparticles.
 Heather handles manuscripts in various areas of optical physics, including optical communications, terahertz and microwave optics.
 She is based in the Berlin office.

-CONDENSED MATTER PHYSICS TEAM
+CONDENSED MATTER PHYSICS AND ASTRONOMY TEAM

 The condensed matter physics team handles manuscripts ranging from the most fundamental aspects of many-body physics, superconductivity, spintronics, and topological matter to two-dimensional materials, magnetic materials, and complex oxides.
 The team also has a dedicated editor handling astronomy content.

-Team Manager and Associate Editor: Silvia Milana
+Team Manager and Senior Editor: Silvia Milana

 Silvia joined Nature Communications in December 2015.
 She graduated in Electrical and Electronic Engineering from Università Mediterranea di Reggio Calabria in Italy, followed by a PhD from the Electrical Engineering Department of the University of Cambridge.
 She stayed on as a Research Associate at the Cambridge Graphene Centre and a Junior Research Fellow to do postdoctoral work on light-matter interaction in 2D materials and plasmonic nanostructures.
 She handles manuscripts on physics of two-dimensional materials and van der Waals heterostructures.
 Silvia is based in the London office.